 – Dusty trails and heat during dry season.

 For the Choquequirao Trek with Apus Peru, mules carry your duffel bag and they provide tents.
 During the day you only need to take a small day pack to carry your personal items (rain jacket, sunblock, snacks, water, etc…).
 You’ll also need to bring your own sleeping bag or rent one.
 A bag with a rating of at least -10°C is recommended.
-Here’s what we brought along.
+Here’s our complete checklist for multi-day hiking trips.

 The Choquequirao Trek is a challenging hike that takes you to some of the most important archeological sites in Peru.
 It’s a memorable adventure for history enthusiasts and experienced hikers.
 Due to the remoteness and inaccessibility of the Choquequirao ruins, hikers will enjoy solitude and no crowds while exploring the site.